nhtsai/notes/_posts/2021-05-02-atomic-habits.md

     * **Implementation Intentions** and **Habit Stacking** help create obvious cues for you habits and design a clear plan for when and where to take action.

-## Chapter 6: Motivation is Overrated; Environment Often Matters More
+## 6. Motivation is Overrated; Environment Often Matters More

 * Anne Thorndike's studies on environmental design shows that your habits change depending on your environment and the cues in front of you.
     * "Every habit is context dependent."